 Part-time law school programs offer students the opportunity to earn a Juris Doctor degree without enrolling in a full-time day program.
-The American Bar Association estimates that about 16% of law students attend school part time.
+The American Bar Association estimates that about 16% of law students attend school part-time.

 Students may find that part-time law programs better fit their budgets, both regarding cost and the ability to space out classes over more years.
-Of course the ability to work full time while taking courses is also an advantage for working professionals, especially parents, who can’t take time away from their jobs to pursue higher education.
-Through part time-programs you can receive your J.D. via a schedule that works better for you and in most cases, the quality of instruction you will get is on par with the full-time teaching.
-Considering the time advantages and the potential financial ones too, there aren’t many downsides to enrolling in a part time program.
-The main thing to consider, however, is that a part time program is not the same experience as a full-time program, especially with regard to extracurricular activities.
+Of course, the ability to work full time while taking courses is also an advantage for working professionals, especially parents, who can’t take time away from their jobs to pursue higher education.
+Through part-time programs, you can receive your J.D. via a schedule that works better for you and in most cases, the quality of instruction you will get is on par with the full-time teaching.
+Considering the time advantages and the potential financial ones too, there aren’t many downsides to enrolling in a part-time program.
+The main thing to consider, however, is that a part-time program is not the same experience as a full-time program, especially with regard to extracurricular activities.

 Where do you want to go to law school?

 This question isn’t just about geography, but also about the kind of law school you want to go to.
 Big or small?
 Private or public?
 Part-time or full-time?
 Considering different types of law schools and their programs might also help you decide whether to go to law school period.
 It is also important to research the outcomes of students at different law schools.
-What did they do afterwards?
+What did they do afterward?
 What were their starting salaries?

 You should also think about where you want to practice law after law school.
 If you are not going to a top five or internationally recognized law school (if you are, your J.D. will be recognized everywhere), chances are your J.D. will have the most value in the area (city or state) that you received it in.
 Similar considerations should be considered when it comes to the bar exam.
 Not all state bar exams are created equal.
-There is reciprocity in some states, meaning that if you take one states bar exam it counts for other states as well, however, your law school state’s bar may contain state specific bar material that adds to your list of things to study.
+There is reciprocity in some states, meaning that if you take one states bar exam it counts for other states as well, however, your law school state’s bar may contain state-specific bar material that adds to your list of things to study.

 This is a lot to take in—but diligently thinking about all of these factors will help you make the best decision for your future.
 Good luck!